 The Riverside Projects Team continues to thrive.
 By early 2015 an influx of new members meant that there was a shortage of hand tools to go round.
 This was remedied by the purchase of a good quantity of further assorted tools.
 Half the cost of the tools was met by Babergh & Mid Suffolk Council under their Community Projects Minor Grants.
 The grant benefits the charity and the volunteers through the use of good working tools and the work that the volunteers put in benefits the wider community.

-Further contributions continue to be received and the charity is always keen to acknowledge these, whether great or small, on their ‘Donations’ board situated at the Croft floodgates.
+Further contributions continue to be received and the charity is always keen to acknowledge these, whether great or small, on their ‘Donations Board’.

 Recent funders include: